Frequently Asked Questions

 A major objective of the Confucius Institute at UD is to promote the Chinese language and culture to the campus community and the general public in the State of Delaware as well as in the Delmarva region.
-Since its inauguration, the institute has initiated, organized and sponsored a wide array of successful language and cultural activities, events and programs for universities, school districts, high schools, middle schools and elementary schools, as well as pre-schools and the local community.
+Since its inauguration, the institute has initiated, organized and sponsored a wide array of successful activities, events and programs for the campus community and the local community.

 In addition, we have sponsored and co-sponsored international academic collaborative initiatives such as the China Forum, the UD-Peking University Distinguished Scholar Lecture Series, and the U.S.-China Student Forum.
 The institute also has helped organize the Delaware Chinese Teachers Association (DECTA) as a platform to promote and cultivate the instruction of Chinese language and culture in the academic mainstream in the greater Philadelphia region and provide a forum for the members to share and exchange their experiences and information in Chinese language and culture related teaching and administrative affairs.
 The ultimate objective is to facilitate cross-cultural understanding between the great peoples of America and China.